meiadvanture/myweb/_projects/design.md

 ---
 layout: post
 title: graphic design
-description: Some graphic design hobby work.
+description: some graphic design hobby work
 ---

 I enjoy dabbling in visual arts.
 So far this has mostly manifested in posters I've made for one event or another.
 I do the majority of my work in Gimp on Linux.